lm-sys/lm-sys.github.io/blog/2023-11-21-lookahead-decoding.md

 You can also change the setting to tune a better performance on your specific decoding latency requirement.

-**Per-Step Overhead with Lookahead decoding** Despite the wall-clock time reduction in the previous settings, Lookahead decoding actually requires much larger per-step FLOPs to achieve a #step compression.
-We set a guess token limit to limit the most number of guess n-grams per decoding step.
-The #token we need to decode per-step will be at most *(window + guess) * (level - 1)*.
-This number is approximately a multiple of the Vallina autoregressive decoding FLOPs.
-So we need to have roughly 120x extra FLOPs for 7B models (with level=5, window=15, and guess=15) and 56x extra FLOPs for 33B models (with level=5, window=7 and guess=7) in the previous experiments.
-Because of the memory-intensive bound characteristic of the LLM decoding, these extra FLOPs only bring little per-step cost and a visible step compression ratio, resulting in a notable speedup.

 ## Experimental Result